 Expungement of Summary Offense Criminal Record

-Five years after receiving a summary offense conviction you can take legal action to have your charges and conviction expunged from your record.
+Five years after receiving a summary offense conviction, you can take legal action to have your charges and conviction expunged from your record.
 You can only do this if you have not been arrested during the last five years.
 If this is the case, call Pittsburgh criminal defense lawyer Michael Worgul to discuss having your summary offense expunged.

-Contact a Pittsburgh Criminal Defense Attorney
+Contact a Pittsburgh Summary Offense Attorney Today

 Have you been charged with a summary offense in the Commonwealth of PA?
 Don’t let the matter sit.
 Get the legal support you need to achieve the best outcome possible, which, depending on the circumstances, may result in a reduction or even elimination of your charge.